A Nonlinear Variant of Ball's Inequality: Introduction

 \end{lem} If we assume that $\BL(\txtbf{L},\txtbf{p})<\infty$ and that $\txtbf{g}$ is an extremising input, i.e. $\BL(\txtbf{L},\txtbf{p};\txtbf{g})=\BL(\txtbf{L},\txtbf{p})$, then this inequality implies the following two statements:

 An important consequence is that, if we further suppose that $\txtbf{f}$ is an extremiser, then \eqref{eq:ball1} implies that the set of extremisers is closed under convolution.
-This, along with the the topological closure of extremisers, guarantees the existence of a gaussian extremiser given the existence of at least one extremiser, as we may convolve a given extremiser with itself iteratively and apply the central limit theorem to the resulting sequence to find that the limiting extremiser must be gaussian \cite{bcct}.
+This, together with the the topological closure of extremisers and the scale-invariance of linear Brascamp--Lieb inequalities, guarantees the existence of a gaussian extremiser given the existence of at least one extremiser, as we may convolve a given extremiser with itself iteratively, then apply the central limit theorem to a rescaled version of the resulting sequence to find that the limiting extremiser must be gaussian \cite{bcct}.
 Suppose that $\txtbf{g}$ is a gaussian extremiser, and define its associated family of rescalings as $\txtbf{g}_{\tau}:=(\tau^{-n_j/2}g_j(\tau^{-1/2}x))_{j=1}^m$ where $\tau>0$.
-By the scale-invariance of the Brascamp--Lieb inequality, each $\txtbf{g}_{\tau}$ is also an extremiser, hence if we now substitute $\txtbf{g}_{\tau}$ into (\ref{eq:ball1}) then we see that (\ref{eq:ball1}) then states that the Brascamp--Lieb functional is monotone increasing as the inputs flow under the following diffusion equation:
+By the scale-invariance of the Brascamp--Lieb inequality, each $\txtbf{g}_{\tau}$ is also an extremiser, hence if we now substitute $\txtbf{g}_{\tau}$ into (\ref{eq:ball1}), we then see that (\ref{eq:ball1}) states that the Brascamp--Lieb functional is monotone increasing as the inputs flow under the following diffusion equation:

 where $A_j$ is the positive definite matrix such that $g_j:=\exp(-\pi\langle A_j x,x\rangle)$.
-We shall now run the scheme outlined at the beginning of this section to derive the sharp finiteness and extremisability of the Brascamp--Lieb inequality from (\ref{eq:ball1}), as was carried out in a special case in \cite{bcct}.
+We shall now run the scheme outlined at the beginning of this section to derive the extremisability of the Brascamp--Lieb inequality from (\ref{eq:ball1}), as was carried out in a special case in \cite{bcct}.